 Before long, CFE was relied upon by top teams from across the broad spectrum of American motorsports.
 The company's cylinder heads and manifolds have been under the hood of cars at the pinnacle of drag racing, of stock car racing, and of Indy car racing — sometimes all at the same time.

-On the quarter-mile, Foltz's products were an integral part of the 1996, 1997, 2000, 2002, 2007, 2008, 2009, 2012, and 2013 Pro Stock world championships, two for Jim Yates, five for Jeg Coughlin, one for Mike Edwards, and one for Allen Johnson.
+On the quarter-mile, Foltz's products were an integral part of the 1996, 1997, 2000, 2002, 2007 - 2009, 2012 - 2014 Pro Stock world championships, two for Jim Yates, five for Jeg Coughlin, one for Mike Edwards, one for Allen Johnson and one for Erica Enders.
 "That first championship in drag racing, as a supplier for Jim Yates in 1996, was huge," Foltz said.
 "To compete against the Warren Johnsons of the world was beyond comprehension at the time."

 Four years later, CFE-equipped cars won the Pro Stock championship, (Coughlin) the Winston Cup (Bobby Labonte), the Indy 500 (Juan Pablo Montoya), and the Indy Racing League series title (Buddy Lazier) in the same season, unprecedented in the history of racing.
 CFE drivers did it again in 2002, with Coughlin winning another U.S. Nationals and another Pro Stock championship, world-famous Tony Stewart winning the Winston Cup, Helio Castroneves a second straight Indy 500, and Sam Hornish a second consecutive IRL championship.